mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/googler.md

 # googler
-> Search Google from command line.
+> Search Google from command-line.
 > More information: <https://github.com/jarun/googler>.

 - Search Google for a keyword